tractor ploughing a field on a farm.

 These agricultural waste statistics give an insight into how much waste our farms and agriculture work produce:

-• It’s estimated that around the world we could create up to 2 billion tonnes of agricultural waste each year
+• It’s estimated that around the world 30% of the food we produce is waste (FAO)

-• Globally a staggering 2 billion tonnes of food is wasted before it even leaves the farm
+• Globally a staggering 13% is wasted before it even leaves the farm (FAO)

-• Over 25% of food is wasted in the UK at the farming stage
+• Over 7% of food is wasted in the UK at the farming stage (WRAP)

-• Farms produce 43 million tonnes of manure and slurry wasteevery year (however, much is reused as fertiliser that doesn’t count as waste, so the figure could be higher)
+• Farms produce 43 million tonnes of manure and slurry waste every year (however, much is reused as fertiliser that doesn’t count as waste, so the figure could vary) (CIWN)

 • Research by WWF found that 2 billion tonnes of food are wasted around the world before it even leaves the farm

-• Producing 1kg of beef requires around 25kg of crops
+• Producing 1kg of beef requires around 2.5kg of human-edible crops (Sabinet)

 How should I get rid of